Save on these medications!

 Tell your doctor if you have recently received radiation therapy with iodine (such as I-131).

-If you become pregnant while taking levothyroxine, do not stop taking the medicine without your doctor's advice.
+If you become pregnant while using levothyroxine, do not stop using the medicine without your doctor's advice.
 Having low thyroid hormone levels during pregnancy could harm both mother and baby.
 Your dose needs may be different during pregnancy.

 Tell your doctor if you are breastfeeding.
 Your dose needs may be different while you are nursing.